Holy Basil / Tulsi

 Buying:

-Holy Basil, sometimes called "Hot Basil" or "Humong Basil" can sometimes be found in markets serving an active Southeast Asian community.
+Holy Basil, sometimes called "Hot Basil" or "Humong Basil" here in Los Angeles, can occasionally be found in markets serving an active Southeast Asian community.
 It is highly perishable, so it is often already wilted in the market.
+Used right away this is not a problem because it'll be wilted in cooking anyway.
 It is best if you can get it at a farmers market, from a grower who specializes in Asian herbs.
 Of course, you can grow it yourself.

 Storing: